veramazzara/BCL2_rRNA_DLBCL/README.md

 pipeline: contains the custom pipeline of RNA-seq
 analysis: contains the scripts of the downstream analysis and the code to produce the figures asssociated to the RNA-seq data To run the downstreamn analysis we used mainly R scripts and some Jupyter notebooks.
-If you want to convert the scripts and run them as notebook using Jupyter, please see Jupytext

-The RNA-seq data (raw data) generated during this study are available on request fro the corresponding author: enrico.derenzini@ieo.it.
+The RNA-seq data (raw data) generated during this study are available on request fro the corresponding author: enrico.derenzini@ieo.it